hashgraph/hedera-nft-auction-demo/README.md

 nano .env
 ```

-set the following properties according to your Hedera account and refund key details
+set the following properties according to your Hedera account details

 _Note:
 The operator id/key is used to query the hedera network for the token's metadata if present (FileId in memo) and issue or sign scheduled transactions._